mchobby/esp8266-upy/FILEFORMAT/readme_ENG.md

 The `imglib/img.py` library contains helper classes and functions.

 The `ClipReader` class is made to offers image clipping (extract an image sub-section) service on the top of `xxxReader` classes.
 So, very useful to display a small part of a wide image onto a TFT ;-)
+Notice that `ClipReader.show()` allows to inspect the content of the clipping in the terminal (very usefull)!

 The `open_image()` is an helpher that identify the type of image based on file extension, create the appropriate reader (eg: `BmpReader` for .bmp file) and encapsulate it into a `ClipReader` to benefits from image clipping possibility.